linearregression/course-notes/design-artifacts/04-lectures.md

 Distribute prototypes to alpha testers, continue to refine

 # Focused v comprehensive; analytical v physical
+Partial approximations
+* focused on one or a few dimensions vs. comprehensive, approximating the final product on all dimensions
+* physical and analytical prototypes - digital illustration tools to design a room, etc.

 # Prototype uses
+Build prototypes to:
+* answer questions - address "will it work?" and "will they like it?"
+* communicate - communicate design concepts to others
+* provide milestones on the way to production - proof of concept, alpha, beta, preproduction

+The "ideal point" model - everyone has a point in the design space where they are maximally satisfied

 # Building stuff